-Thank you for visiting our web site and hope you find what you are looking for.
-If not please contact any of the trustees by phone or the town offices for referral.
+Thank you for visiting our site.
+We hope you find what you are looking for, but if not please contact any of the trustees by phone or the town offices for referral.
 We are working to offer interactive forms for purchase of lots and scheduling burials.
-If you would like assistance with cemetery related genealogy, or have general cemetery questions, please contact any trustee.
+If you would like assistance with cemetery-related genealogy, or have general cemetery questions, please contact any trustee.

 Mont Vernon, New Hampshire, has one active cemetery in service since 1781, one not yet developed, and four small *burial grounds.
 Genealogists and other researchers can find detailed information and photographs in a book, Lives Once Lived Here, published by the Mont Vernon Historical Society.
 Inquiries can be emailed.